List on Bids44 →

 How Much Is a Used Realme GT 6T Worth in India?

 A used Realme GT 6T is worth ₹6,000 to ₹17,000 in India in 2026, depending on its physical condition, battery health, and storage variant.
-Like-new units with original accessories fetch the highest prices, typically between ₹12,000 and ₹17,000.
-Phones in fair condition with visible wear and tear, or those needing a battery replacement, usually sell for ₹6,000 to ₹8,000.
+Units in “Like New” condition with higher storage fetch towards the upper end, while phones with significant wear and tear or lower battery health fall into the “Fair” category.

 Is the Realme GT 6T Still Worth It in 2026?